GameFoundry/bsf/Documentation/Manuals/docs/01_Developer_Manuals/01_Low_Level_rendering/05_drawing.md

 ~~~~~~~~~~~~~

 # Instanced drawing
-Both **ct::RenderAPI::draw()** and **ct::RenderAPI::drawIndexed()** support drawing multiple instances of the same object using the @p instanceCount parameter.
+Both **ct::RenderAPI::draw()** and **ct::RenderAPI::drawIndexed()** support drawing multiple instances of the same object using the `instanceCount` parameter.
 This can be used as an alternative for issuing multiple **draw** calls, as they may have a significant CPU overhead.
 Using instanced drawing you can draw the same geometry multiple times with almost no additional CPU overhead.

 ~~~~~~~~~~~~~{.cpp}
 // Draw 5 instances of the currently bound geometry